mgueury/oci-n8n/starter/README.md

     - ui        : Source of the User Interface
     - db        : SQL files of the database
     - terraform : Terraform scripts
+    - compute   : Contains the deployment files to Compute

 Help (Tutorial + How to customize): https://www.ocistarter.com/help